 Having an opinion is ok... really!
 It's just one thing that makes us human, after all.

-I've heard it said somewhere - and I totally agree - that "the uniformed have the loudest opinions".
+I've heard it said somewhere - and I totally agree - that "the un-informed have the loudest opinions".

 It's a fact of life that people will talk.

-If you choose to share your news (about your impending surgery, or of your new arrivals after surgery) be prepared for a variety of reactions.
+If you choose to share your news (about your impending breast augmentation, or of your new breast implants after surgery) be prepared for a variety of reactions.

 Unfortunately, not everyone is supportive.